 How to Use Interdental Brushes to Floss

 An interdental brush is also known as an interproximal brush.
 It is a small brush typically equipped with a plastic handle, making it easy to get a good grip as you floss.
 These brushes are recommended if you have metal braces.

 An interdental brush may come in an I or L shape.
 An I-shaped interdental brush is used for the front teeth and can be bent at the desired angle by curving the plastic tip.
 An extension cap can also be attached to reach the back teeth using an I-shaped brush.
 On the other hand, L-shaped brushes are best for the back teeth at a fixed angle.
 To use an interdental brush:

 - Using water, paste, or gel, lubricate the interdental brush

 - Holding it like a pencil (or however you are comfortable), begin on the top rear, working your way around.
 Carefully slide the brush's tip into the interdental triangle.
 Move the brush back and forth along the surface of the tooth for about two to three times by angling it to clean both sides of a tooth

 - Rinse the mouth with warm water.
 Also, make sure to wash the brush with warm water to sterilize it.

 - First, fill the reservoir with warm or room temperature water.
 Attach the tip to the device if you have not already.
-Some oral irrigators come with different tips depending on your needs and preferences.
+Some oral irrigators come with different angles depending on your needs and preferences.

 - Place the tip inside your mouth before turning it on.
 Clean between and around the back teeth of the upper region first, aiming the tip at a 90-degree angle above the gum line.

-- When finished, turn off the device before removing it from your device.
+- When finished, please turn off the device before removing it from your device.
 Expel excess water from your irrigator or water flosser.
 Remove and thoroughly wash the removable tip.
 Then, store your unit for later use.